SLA Tiers Reference (New and Classic)

 A Service Level Access (SLA) tier is a category of user access that you define for an API.
-The tier definition combined with an SLA-based policy determines whether access to the API at a certain level requires your approval as API Versions Owner or as a member of the Organization Administrators role.
+The tier definition combined with an SLA-based policy determines whether access to the API at a certain level requires your approval.
 The tier definition also can limit the number of requests an application can make to the API.
 To enforce SLA tiers, you need to apply a rate-limiting or throttling policy that is SLA-based.

-To define SLA tiers for an API version or to manage applications that request access to specific tiers, you need to set the API URL, and possess the permission or role to perform API management tasks.
+To define SLA tiers for an API version or to manage applications that request access to specific tiers, you need to set the API URL.

 You can monitor SLA performance to ensure that your APIs are performing in line with the SLA tier approved for an API.